 The TPP is more than just a free trade agreement; it includes many important elements such as requirements over labor rights, human rights, the environment, and other social issues.
 Assuming the ratification process of the various countries sail through, Thailand stands to lose considerably by not signing up—a significant volume of Thailand's exports go to TPP-member countries.
 If Thailand were on the outside of such an agreement, it could put local manufacturers and Thai companies at a potential disadvantage in trading compared to others in TPP member states.
-AMCHAM certainly believes that it would be beneficial for Thailand if it joined the TPP, and it would also be beneficial for US companies investing here.
-US businesses have invested significant amounts of money in Thailand—we estimate about $50 billion, creating approximately a quarter of a million jobs locally.
+AMCHAM certainly believes it would be beneficial for Thailand if it joined the TPP, and it would also be beneficial for US companies investing here.
+US businesses have invested significant amounts of money in Thailand—we estimate about USD50 billion, creating approximately a quarter of a million jobs locally.

 How important is the corporate segment of Citibank's services in Thailand?

-Our business is pretty evenly split between our institutional and consumer businesses.
-In terms of our institutional business, we support government and quasi government entities, top-tier local corporates, and local multinationals.
+Our business is evenly split between our institutional and consumer businesses.
+In terms of our institutional business, we support government and quasi-government entities, top-tier local corporates, and local multinationals.
 Citi's competitive advantage is the fact that we can support our clients directly across 160 countries around the world.
 We are physically present with on-shore banking resources in 101 countries, so we can connect our clients seamlessly on a global basis in a way other banks cannot, even those deemed to be “global."
 It would be impossible in today's regulatory environment to build the type of network that Citi has.
 Naturally, that leads us to the types of clients that will have operations in multiple countries.
 We are unlikely to be the best bank for you if you only operate in one country.
-For instance, we are the global cash management bank for Thai Airways; we support it across over 40 countries in which it has a presence.
+For instance, we are the global cash management bank for Thai Airways; we support it across the over 40 countries in which it has a presence.
 We support a number of top local Thai companies with their business around the world with advisory services, funding and liquidity, foreign exchange, hedging, and other services.
 We do the same for global multinationals that are based here in Thailand.
 But our institutional business has synergies with our consumer business, too.
-The key decision makers at our corporate clients also tend to be globally minded, high net-worth individuals who benefit from our wealth management and premium card services, as well as our ability to connect retail clients through our online and mobile technology to Citi accounts around the world.
-And if you're with one of our multinational clients moving to Thailand, we can set you up seamlessly with consumer banking services here and avoid the hassle of sorting out personal financial affairs when moving to a new country.
+The key decision makers at our corporate clients also tend to be globally minded high net worth individuals who benefit from our wealth management and premium card services, as well as our ability to connect retail clients through our online and mobile technology to Citi accounts around the world.
+And if companies are with one of our multinational clients moving to Thailand, we can set them up seamlessly with consumer banking services here and avoid the hassle of sorting out personal financial affairs when moving to a new country.